robotButler/ghostweb/README.md

 Two easy ways to ship this:

 - **Publish as an npm package** (works with npm, pnpm, yarn, bun):
-  - Keep `bin.webify` pointing at `index.ts` with the Bun shebang.
+  - Keep `bin.webghost` pointing at `index.ts` with the Bun shebang.
   - Run `npm publish` (or `bun publish`) from the project root.
-  - Users install globally with `npm i -g web-tui` or `bun install --global web-tui` and run `webify`.
+  - Users install globally with `npm i -g webghost` or `bun install --global webghost` and run `webghost`.
 - **Attach prebuilt binaries** for convenience:
-  - Build per target: `bun build index.ts --compile --outfile webify-linux-x64` (and similarly for other platforms via your CI matrix).
+  - Build per target: `bun build index.ts --compile --outfile webghost-linux-x64` (and similarly for other platforms via your CI matrix).
   - Upload the artifacts (e.g., GitHub Releases) and document the Python 3 requirement for the PTY proxy.

 Notes when distributing: